 Another thing that can improve the quality and effectiveness of the whole process is the resubscribe option.
 Simply add information to your message about how contacts can resubscribe to your list in the future, if they decide to do so.

-Should I blacklist non-engaged contacts?
+Should I block non-engaged contacts?